Augmint/augmint-contracts/docs/developmentEnvironment.md

 yarn test
 ```

+## Publish NPM package

+When the abiniser directory changed:

+-   bump the version property in the package.json
+-   release a new version as usual (staging -> master, git tag & github release)
+-   `npm publish` from master branch. test it with `--dry-run`

 ## Docker Image

-A docker image with an initial state of the contracts in ganache is published for development of dependent packes: [hub.docker.com/r/augmint/contracts](https://hub.docker.com/r/augmint/contracts)
+A docker image with an initial state of the contracts in ganache is published for development of dependent packes.

+The image is published to [augmint/contracts dockerhub repo](https://hub.docker.com/r/augmint/contracts).

+NB: `augmint-contracts`' own tests are also running on this container at Travis

 ## Running docker image